 200. Seminar in Planning Theory and Process (3)

 Prerequisite: permission of instructor.
 Pursuit and analysis of the essence of planning, study of traditional and contemporary theories of community development, the planning process.

 Prerequisite: permission of instructor.
 (A) Planning research methodology and technique including scientific method, statistical analysis of data sampling, regression analysis; application of computer technology; sources of data.
 (B) Application of research methodology and technique to planning problems; special emphasis on the formulation of research designs.

 Prerequisite: permission of instructor.
-Examination of urban design theory and principles, with attention to design philosophy and the underlying concepts that include man-environment relations, design communications, the design process; implementation techniques; case studies.
-(Lab fee, $15)
+Examination of urban design theory with attention to design philosophy and the underlying concepts that include man-environment relations, contemporary global impact upon design, design communications, the design process; case studies that range from the micro to macro arenas.